Niranjana-M/FUTURE_FS_02/README.md

 📊 Mini CRM System

-A simple Customer Relationship Management (CRM) web application built using the MERN stack.
-This project helps manage customer leads with basic authentication and CRUD operations.
+A modern and simple Customer Relationship Management (CRM) web application built using the MERN stack.
+This project helps manage customer leads efficiently with authentication and full CRUD operations.

+✨ Overview

+This application allows users to manage and track customer leads in one place.
+It includes a login system and a clean dashboard to view, add, update, search, and delete leads.

+Built as a full-stack project to strengthen understanding of real-world web application development.

 🚀 Features

-User Login
+🔐 User Authentication (Login)
-Add new leads
+➕ Add new leads
-View all leads
+📋 View all leads
-Search leads
+🔍 Search functionality
-Update lead status
+✏️ Update lead status (New / Contacted / Converted)
-Delete leads
+❌ Delete leads
-MongoDB database integration
+💾 MongoDB database integration

 🛠️ Tech Stack
 React.js